 Santa Isabel, Puerto Rico

-Torres began his commercial relationship with PR Farm Credit back in the late 1980’s with an initial acquisition of a 5-acre farm in Coamo, in the southern region of the Island.
-At this farm, 4 acres are destined for avocados and his personal residence.
-The institution financed this transaction.
+Eddie began his commercial relationship with Puerto Rico Farm Credit back in the late 1980’s with an initial acquisition of a five-acre farm in Coamo, which is located in the southern region of the Island.
+At this farm, four acres are destined for avocados and his personal residence.
+Farm Credit financed this transaction.

-At present, Torres has an agribusiness project in 142 acres leased to the PR Land Authority, dedicated to the production and harvesting of vegetables, and fruits, mainly: peppers, squash, watermelon, onions, papaya and eggplant.
-In addition, for the last decade, Torres has developed a greenhouse dedicated to citrus trees as part of an agreement with the PR Agriculture Department.
+At present, Eddie has an agribusiness project in 142 acres leased to the Puerto Rico Land Authority, dedicated to the production and harvesting of vegetables and fruits, mainly: peppers, squash, watermelon, onions, papaya and eggplant.
+In addition, for the last decade, Eddie has developed a greenhouse dedicated to citrus trees as part of an agreement with the Puerto Rico Agriculture Department.

-His most recent project are new greenhouses with controlled environment features seeking to maximize his production and increase its efficiency.
+His most recent project is new greenhouses with controlled environment features seeking to maximize his production and increase its efficiency.
 These greenhouses facilitate plague control, a big threat to vegetable and fruit crops annually.
-Torres adds that this type of infrastructure significantly reduces the need and cost of using pesticides as well.
+Eddie adds that this type of infrastructure significantly reduces the need and cost of using pesticides as well.

-At a time when he faced economic challenges, he required urgent funding for his business and turned to PR Farm Credit in 2013 for a credit line.
+At a time when he faced economic challenges, Eddie required urgent funding for his business and turned to Puerto Rico Farm Credit in 2013 for a credit line.
 “I had been working for more than 15 years with another bank.
 In order to renew my existing credit line, I had to turn in all the documentation and then wait six to eight months.
-That was when I returned to PR Farm Credit and I am thankful for their assistance and their excellent customer service”.
-The credit line transaction was completed in one month allowing Torres to satisfy his business needs successfully.
+That was when I returned to PR Farm Credit and I am thankful for their assistance and their excellent customer service.”
+The credit line transaction was completed in one month allowing Eddie to satisfy his business needs successfully.

-Torres compared the dramatic difference between traditional banks and Puerto Rico Farm Credit.
+Eddie compared the dramatic difference between traditional banks and Puerto Rico Farm Credit.
 “The other bank is so much more bureaucratic.
 With Puerto Rico Farm Credit, if I need $25,000 for the farm operation, they evaluate and analyze my needs quickly and provide the necessary technical assistance and support.
-They are trustworthy.
+They are trustworthy."

-According to Torres, traditional banking does not understand the nuances and particular needs of the agricultural and agribusiness industry.
+Eddie appreciates that Farm Credit understands the particular needs of the agricultural and agribusiness industries.
 “This is not the same as managing a manufacturing plant or another type of business.
 If costs are increased for external reasons, as a farmer I cannot increase the price of my products automatically.
 If I increase $1 to my case of peppers, I will most likely be unable to sell them and they would go to waste.
 Commercial buyers purchase at established market prices.
-Private banking does not understand that model nor do they support this type of project," Torres added.
+Private banking does not understand that model nor do they support this type of project," he said.